We care about your privacy

 - the necessity to process the data to fulfil a legal obligation by the administrator

-- the necessity to process the data for the purposes arising from legally justified interests pursued by the administrator or a third party, such as a payment service provider, Poczta Polska, and others.
+- the necessity to process the data for the purposes arising from legally justified interests pursued by the administrator or a third party, such as a payment service provider, carrier, and others.

 Profiling is automatic data processing meant to evaluate a given person and predict their behavior.
 There are 2 types of profiling:

-- Profiling “for the purposes of solely automated decision-making” ― it includes automatic calculation of an insurance premium or a loan based on the information provided on the websites.
+- Profiling for the purposes of solely automated decision-making ― for example, automatic calculation of an insurance premium or a loan based on the information provided on the websites.
 In this case, the IT system processes data and makes a complicated evaluation of numerous factors, also with the use of data that does not relate directly to a specific person (statistical data).

 It is a popular name for the right to erase personal data after the purpose and legal basis of personal data processing expire.

-Every person registered on Allegro has the right to obtain the data we process in a structured, widely used format.
+Every person who has an account on Allegro has the right to obtain their data subject to processing in a structured, widely used format.
 We have ensured that you can safely download and send the data to another administrator.